King Levinsky: Life after boxing

 Levinsky served in the US Army during World War II.
 In his later years he worked as a tie salesman in Miami Beach, Florida.

 He was married to fan dancer Roxana Sand for just over a month in 1934.
+In 1935, Levinsky became a professional wrestler as Kingfish Levinsky working in the States and Canada until retiring in 1946.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.

 Unofficial record

 Record with the inclusion of newspaper decisions in the win/loss/draw column.